-Financial assets and liabilities of the Group primarily consist of cash and cash equivalents, term deposits, restricted cash, short-term investments, accounts receivable, short-term bank borrowings, notes payable and accounts payable.
+Financial assets and liabilities of the Group primarily consist of cash and cash equivalents, term deposits, restricted cash, short-term investments, accounts receivable, other receivables, short-term bank borrowings, notes payable, accounts payable, and other payables.
 The Group measures short-term investments at fair value on a recurring basis.
 Short-term investments include financial products issued by financial institutions, which are valued based on prices per unit quoted by issuers.
 They are categorized in Level 2 of the fair value hierarchy.

-As of December 31, 2021 and 2022, the carrying values of other financial instruments approximated to their fair values as their interest rates are comparable to the prevailing interest rates in the market.
+As of December 31, 2022 and 2023, the carrying values of other financial instruments approximated to their fair values as their interest rates are comparable to the prevailing interest rates in the market.